 Shri S. N. Mishra: Yes, about inams.
 It is said that there are still some minor inams, but they comprise altogether an insignificant proportion of the total area held by the intermediaries.
-Whatever is required to be done will have to be done speedily.
+Whatever is required to be done will have to be done very speedily.

 Now, about the rents.
-In places rents have already been reduced, but there are certain places where they exceed one-fourth or one-fifththe limit which has been recommended by the Plan.
-In some States they have been reduced much inore, particularly in Gujarat, Maharashtra and Rajasthan.
-In some other States, if they happen to be higher than the onefourth or the one-fifth, it is because of historical reasons.
+In many places rents have already been reduced, but there are certain places where they exceed one-fourth or one-fifth-the limit which has been recommended by the Plan.
+In some States they have been reduced much :nore, particularly in Gujarat, Maharashtra and Rajasthan.
+In some other States, if they happen to be higher than the one-fourth or the one-fifth, it is because of historical reasons.
 Sometime back they happened to be much more.
 But it is hoped that they will be brought down soon to the level recommended.

 About ejectment, I might say that ejectment or surrender is not only a legal problem.
-It is more a social and The economic economic problem. weakness of the peasants comes in the way.
+It is more a social and economic problem.
+The economic weakness of the peasants comes in the way.
 For that, all the political parties will have to help the peasants to get rid of certain of the harassments to which they are put.

-So for as ceiling is concerned, legislation has been enacted in 12 States and even in the remaining three States, legislation is on the anvil.
+So for ag ceiling is concerned, legislation has been enacted in 12 States and even in the remaining three States, legislation is on the anvil.
 They have been reported upon by the Select Committees. . .